zoontek/react-native-permissions/README.md

 Uses RN's own `PermissionsAndroid` JS api (http://facebook.github.io/react-native/releases/0.45/docs/permissionsandroid.html)

 All required permissions also need to be included in the Manifest before they can be requested.
-Otherwise `requestPermission` will immediately return `denied`.
+Otherwise `request()` will immediately return `denied`.

-Permissions are automatically accepted for targetSdkVersion < 23 but you can still use `getPermissionStatus` to check if the user has disabled them from Settings.
+Permissions are automatically accepted for targetSdkVersion < 23 but you can still use `check()` to check if the user has disabled them from Settings.

 You can request write access to any of these types by also including the appropriate write permission in the Manifest.
 Read more here: https://developer.android.com/guide/topics/security/permissions.html#normal-dangerous